 Natural language processing refers to the use of computer algorithms to model various aspects of the structure and understanding of human language.
 This includes phonology, morphology, syntax, and semantics.

-What problems can Machine Learning, Artificial Intelligence, and NLP solve?
+What problems can ML, AI, & NLP solve?

 Using artificial intelligence we can also perform deductive reasoning.
 Asking a question like “Which are similar to golden retrievers?” requires knowledge about the world, and also needs reasoning to answer the question at hand.
 Knowledge systems are supplemented with a model of the world, namely that a golden retriever is a type of dog.
 So, we can deduce the user wants to know about more dogs.
 Using AI we can figure this out.